Frank Lampard: Relationships

 Lampard lives in Surrey and London.
 He has two daughters with his former fiancée, Spanish model Elen Rivas.

 On 24 April 2009, Lampard was involved in a radio confrontation with James O'Brien on the London radio station LBC 97.3.
 Newspapers had reported that following Lampard's split from Rivas their children were living with her in a small flat while Lampard had converted their family home into a bachelor pad.
-Lampard phoned in, objecting to criticism and asserting that he had fought "tooth and nail" to keep his family together.
+Lampard phoned in, objecting to criticism and stating that he had fought "tooth and nail" to keep his family together.

 Lampard married Christine Bleakley, a Northern Irish broadcaster, on 20 December 2015.
-On 21 September 2018, they had a baby girl.
-On 15 March 2021, it was announced that they had a baby boy.
+They have a daughter born in 2018 and a son born in 2021.